 Shoreditch – hipster area with a lot of Street Art

 Pretty close to Brick Lane you will find Shoreditch.
 The area is quite alternative and relaxed but also very cool.
 Not only will you find galleries and startups but also the pop-up mall “Boxpark”.
-In former shipping containers you can buy clothes, cosmetics, accessoires and food.
+In former shipping containers you can buy clothes, cosmetics, accessories and food.
 In the evenings there is often live music.

 And then there is lots of Street Art.
 Again: keep your eyes open, look into backyards, change your perspective and look up at houses.

-Something special is – at least for me – the work of Borondo at the window of “Bull in a China shop”.
+Something special is – at least for me – the work of Borondo at the window of the “Bull in a China shop”.
 The Spanish artist engraved humans into the glass and then painted with a white colour.
 A very unique style which demonstrates his talents.

 Discover Street Art in Camden

-Keep eyes open and find beautiful pieces on walls, in backyards and entrances.
+Keep your eyes open and find beautiful pieces on walls, in backyards and entrances.
 Also visit some of the parallel streets to High Street as some of the good pieces ones are hidden there.